 Securities and investment advisory services are offered through VALIC Financial Advisors, Inc., member FINRA, SIPC and SEC-registered investment advisor.

 Annuities issued by The Variable Annuity Life Insurance Company.
-Variable annuities distributed by its affiliate, AIG Capital Services, Inc., member FINRA.
+Variable annuities distributed by its affiliate, Corebridge Capital Services, Inc., member FINRA.

 VALIC represents The Variable Annuity Life Insurance Company and its subsidiaries VALIC Financial Advisors, Inc., and VALIC Retirement Services Company.